barryclark/jekyll-now/_posts/2020-10-07-cloud-native-london-october-2020.md

 * 8:30 Kubernetes Ingress Today and Tomorrow (Kevin Crawley, Containous)
 * 9:00 Wrap up

-We are immensely grateful to [Tecknuovo](https://www.tecknuovo.com/), [Humio](https://humio.com/), [xMatters](https://www.xmatters.com/), and [Palo Alto Networks](https://www.paloaltonetworks.com/), for your continued and enthusiastic support and sponsorship.
+Thank you [Tecknuovo](https://www.tecknuovo.com/), [Humio](https://humio.com/), [xMatters](https://www.xmatters.com/), and [Palo Alto Networks](https://www.paloaltonetworks.com/), for your continued and enthusiastic support and sponsorship.

+Use **KCNAVMEET10** for 10% off registration to KubeCon + CloudNativeCon, coming very soon from November 17-20.

 ## Cloud Native London November

 Our next meetup will be Wednesday 4th November, when we'll be joined by speakers from Megaport, Sysdig, and Nutanix.
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/271103132/)

-Stay safe and see you soon!
+See all you soon!

 Cheryl (@oicheryl)